 The File Ids '6F1X' (for EFs), '5F1X' and '5F2X' (for DFs) with X ranging from '0' to 'F' are reserved under the SSIM ADF for administrative use by the card issuer.

+4.2.x EFARR (Access Rule Reference)

+This EF contains the access rules for files located under the SSIM ADF in the UICC.
+If the security attribute tag '8B' is indicated in the FCP it contains a reference to a record in this file.